Tuesday, May 13th, 2025

 Starting a summer camp involves several steps.
 Here’s a general guide to help you get started:

-1. Decide what type of summer camp you want to start: There are different types of summer camps (day camp, overnight camp, or specialty camp) to choose from, depending on your offer.
+1. Decide what type of summer camp you want to start: There are different types of summer camps (day camp, overnight camp, or specialty camp) to choose from, depending on your needs.

 2. Choose a location for your camp: When starting a summer camp, it’s important to consider the essentials, such as the cost of rent/property, accessibility, and safety.